alexmojaki/funcfinder/README.md

 Answers should also:

-* Not mutate or modify anything that takes time to set up in a clean state.
-This typically means external resources such as files or databases.
+* Use `@ask_ignore` when appropriate; [see below](#answers-ignored-when-asking).
 * Have a plain signature: no `*args`, `**kwargs`, `arg=default`, or tuple unpacking.
 * Use other answers where appropriate.
 * Not use libraries whose source isn't easily available and which are neither somewhat popular (e.g. at least 20 stars on GitHub) nor very small.
 In other words, it should be easy to verify that the library is trustworthy.
 Good documentation is also important in this regard.
-* Finish quickly, whether they succeed or fail, when given small inputs.
-For example, don't compute the [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function).
-Make sure an answer never enters an infinite loop unless the input is an infinite iterator.
-In other words you're not expected to manually count the iterations of a loop and break when the count is too high, but you should handle unexpected finite input.
+* Never enter an infinite loop unless the input is an infinite iterator.
+Don't count the iterations of a loop and break when the count is too high, but handle unexpected finite input.
 For example, the following is unacceptable because it will never terminate if `b` is `-1` or `0.5`:

 ```
 def pow(a, b):